 - Uvula Piercing – 12-gauge, 14-gauge, or 16-gauge posts are used for this rare piercing.
 The piercing is done on the soft tissue of the palette.
 It’s rare because many possible problems can arise from it.

 - Smiley Piercing – The smiley piercing requires the frenulum to be punctured by a hollow needle.
 Sanitizing the mouth is an absolute must.
 Either a 16-gauge or 18-gauge post is used for smiley piercings.
 Smiley piercings are considered “secret piercings” because they’re often hidden from view.

 - Vampire Piercing – Vampire piercings are so-called because you have to open your mouth wide to show them off.
 They’re made just above the flap of the frenulum.
 Again, a 16-gauge or 18-gauge post can be used for vampire piercings, like the smiley piercing.

 - Venom Piercing – A venom piercing is done on the tongue with two barbells opposite each other at the midpoint of the tongue.
 There are certain risks involved in all oral piercings.
 14-gauge posts can be switched for 18-gauge posts if you want.

 - Frowny Piercing – This is the third variant of frenulum piercing.
 It has to be carried out with delicate jewelry.
 14-gauge posts are used.

-Further Reading: Tongue Piercing – The Complete Guide
+Further Reading: Tongue Piercings – The Complete Guide

 Different Lip Piercing Names: